pkic/pkimm/categories/awareness/_index.md

 #### Guidance

 Awareness plan should be established and maintained to ensure that the PKI participants are aware of all relevant events related to the PKI implementation and its purpose in the organization and outside.
 It should cover at lease the following information:
-- How organization discloses information for PKI participants
+- How the organization discloses information to PKI participants
 - Contact information
 - How are changes communicated
 - Who is responsible for accurate awareness